Auto-correlative weak-value amplification under strong noise background: Theory

+where $\ot$ denotes tensor product.
+Note that the Laser prepares a (bright) quantum coherent state of the field for the autocorrelation measurements.
+A coherent state is what a laser prepares, but other types of light would work for our scheme as well.
+In particular, the state must be strong/bright so that we can ignore the effect of vacuum noise/partition noise in the following analysis in Sec~\ref{Sec:signal-to-noise}.
 Then, the system and the pointer are weakly coupled with the interaction Hamiltonian $\hat{H}=\tau \hat{A}\ot \hat{p}$, where the observable operator $\hat{A}=\ket{H} \bra{H}-\ket{V} \bra{V} $ and $\hat{p}$ is the momentum operator conjugated to the position operator $\hat{q}$.
-In the regime of weak measurement, the time shift $\tau$ is much smaller than the pointer spread $\sigma$, and the final state of the pointer is given by:
+In the regime of weak measurement, the time shift $\tau$ is much smaller than the pointer spread $\omega$, and the final state of the pointer is given by:

-where $A_{w}:={\bra{\Phi_{f}}\hat{A}\ket{\Phi_{i}}}/{\bkt{\Phi_{f}}{\Phi_{i}}}$ is the so-called weak value~\cite{AAV}, represents the mean value of observable $\hat{A}$.
+where $A_{w}:={\bra{\Phi_{f}}\hat{A}\ket{\Phi_{i}}}/{\bkt{\Phi_{f}}{\Phi_{i}}}$---the so-called weak value~\cite{AAV}---represents the mean value of observable $\hat{A}$.
 Note that the time shift $\tau$ can be amplified by the weak value $A_{w}$.
 Normally, the weak value $A_{w}$ is a complex number~\cite{PhysRevA.76.044103}, thus the difference between the pointer in momentum space and that in position (temporal) space is used to perform the standard WVA.
 In particular, the imaginary part of $A_{w}$ is associated with a shift of the pointer in momentum space, while the time shift $\tau$ in the position of the pointer is amplified by the real part of $A_{w}$~\cite{PhysRevA.85.052110}:

 In this paper, we design the weak measurement in the time domain and prepare the initial pointer with the Gaussian profile: